Donate

 • If either of you has an income of more than £100,000 per year, you won’t be able to use the scheme.

-For more information about the free childcare schemes available to you, contact the Family Information Service at your local council.
+To find out when and how to apply, contact the Family Information Service at your local council.

 Northern Ireland

-This is usually given as 2.5 hours per day on 5 days per week during school terms.
-Some children may be able to get more hours than this.
+Usually, the 12.5 hours is given as 2.5 hours per day, 5 days per week during the school term time.

-The Sure Start programme supports parents and help children under the age of 4 to get ready for pre-school.
+The Sure Start Programme supports parents and children under 4 living in disadvantaged areas.

 Share